karfly/learnable-triangulation-pytorch/README.md

 </p>

 # How to use
-This project doesn't have any special or difficult-to-install requirements.
+This project doesn't have any special or difficult-to-install dependencies.
 All installation can be down with:
 ```bash
 pip install -r requirements.txt
 ```